bevyengine/bevy/docs/linters.md

 cargo clippy --all-targets --all-features -- -D warnings -A clippy::type_complexity -A clippy::manual-strip
 ```

+* `-D warnings`: No warnings are allowed in the codebase.
+* `-A clippy::type_complexity`: type complexity must be ignored because we use huge templates for queries.
+* `-A clippy::manual-strip`: strip_prefix support was added in 1.45.
+We want to support earlier rust versions.

 ## [super-linter](https://github.com/github/super-linter)

 `super-linter` provides easy access to many different Linters.